 \subsection{Examples of \texorpdfstring{$k$}{k}-growth Systems}

-Theorem~\ref{thm:relations} shows that $k$-growth systems lie between $k$-matchoids and $k$-extendible systems in the $k$-system hierarchy, while Theorem~\ref{thm:growth-circuit-separation} shows that they do not form a subclass of $k$-circuit-bounded systems.
-However, the precise relationship between the proposed class and the previous ones remains an interesting open problem.
+Theorems~\ref{thm:relations}, \ref{thm:extendible-growth-separation}, and~\ref{thm:growth-circuit-separation} show that $k$-growth systems lie properly between $k$-matchoids and $k$-extendible systems in the $k$-system hierarchy, while they do not form a subclass of $k$-circuit-bounded systems.
 To gain a better understanding of the class, we next present some fundamental examples.

 \paragraph{Knapsack systems.} We also show that the class of $k$-growth systems includes specific classes of knapsack systems.
 Let $S$ be a finite set and $s\colon S\to \RR_{\geq 0}$ be a nonnegative function.
 The associated \textit{knapsack system} is $(S,\cI)$ where $\cI=\{I\subseteq S \colon \sum_{e\in I} s(e) \leq 1\}$.
-We say that the knapsack system has \textit{ratio bound} $\rho$ if $\max_{e\in E} s(e) = \rho \: \; \min_{e\in E} s(e)$.
+We say that the knapsack system has \textit{ratio bound} $\rho$ if $\max_{e\in S} s(e) = \rho \cdot \min_{e\in S} s(e)$.

 \begin{theorem} Every knapsack system $(S,\cI)$ with ratio bound $\rho$ is a $\lceil \rho\rceil$-growth system. \end{theorem} \begin{proof} Let $X\subseteq S$ and $I\in \cI$.
-Let $\alpha=\min_{e\in E}s(e)$, $\beta=\max_{e\in E}s(e)$ and set $k\coloneqq\lceil \beta/\alpha\rceil$.
+Let $\alpha=\min_{e\in S}s(e)$, $\beta=\max_{e\in S}s(e)$ and set $k\coloneqq\lceil \beta/\alpha\rceil$.
 We distinguish two cases.

 \paragraph{Case 1.} If $s(X\setminus I)\ge s(I\setminus X)$, then we have yielding $|I\setminus X|\leq k|X\setminus I|$.
 Then we can set $Z\coloneqq I\setminus X$ and $Q\coloneqq\emptyset$.

 \paragraph{Case 2.} If $s(X\setminus I)<s(I\setminus X)$, then $s(X)<s(I)\leq 1$ and therefore $X\in \cI$.
 If $|I\setminus X|\leq k|X\setminus I|$, then we can simply set $Z\coloneqq I\setminus X$ and $Q\coloneqq\emptyset$.
 Otherwise $|I\setminus X|>k|X\setminus I|$, and set $Z$ to be any set of the largest $k|X\setminus I|$ elements of $I\setminus X$, and $Q\coloneqq I\setminus (X\cup Z)$.
 Note that the size bound for $Z$ is attained and